Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Benchmark Evaluation of RAG

 \subsection{Experimental Setup}

-\paragraph{Implementation.} In our experiments, for coarse-grained pruning, we use a fine-tuned Llama-3.1-8B-Instruct~\cite{dubey2024llama3herdmodels} to filter out inappropriate knowledge sources.
-For the fine-grained stage, we deploy the BGE-M3~\cite{chen2024m3}.
-If not specified otherwise, we use Llama-3.1-8B-Instruct as the generator.
-Detailed hyperparameter configurations are provided in Appendix A.2.
+\paragraph{Implementation details.} For coarse-grained pruning, we adopt a fine-tuned Llama-3.1-8B-Instruct~\cite{dubey2024llama3herdmodels} to filter inappropriate knowledge sources.
+Fine-grained pruning combines BM25 for sparse retrieval with the BGE-M3 encoder~\cite{chen2024m3} for dense retrieval.
+Unless otherwise specified, Llama-3.1-8B-Instruct serves as the generator.